bradleysigma/tirules/questions.md

 ### Rescue
 - If the ship is in a gravity rift, does it roll for it?
 - Can the incoming ship move any distance, or is it limited by its move value?
+- Can the incoming ship transport units from systems along the way, or only from its origin system?

 ### Salvage
 - If the defender plays _Salvage_, can the attacker perform a transaction?
-What if they're trying to by a _Sabotage_?
+What if they're trying to buy the use of a _Sabotage_?
 If so, what if that _Sabotage_ gets cancelled by a Watcher?

 ### Spy
 - Can a player play the _Spy_ action card on themselves, or does that count as a harmful effect, and thus would be covered by the Lucky Shot ruling?